 The Bible says in Psalms 42:3-5, My tears have been my meat day and night, while they continually say unto me, Where is thy God?
 When I remember these things, I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday.
 Why art thou cast down, O my soul? and why art thou disquieted in me? hope thou in God: for I shall yet praise him for the help of his countenance.
 David is suffering.
 He mentions his tears and pouring out his soul.
 He even asks a question of great doubt: Where is thy God?
 That is what he says when he is alone.
 But then David remembers the spiritual times when he was with other Christians when they gathered together on the Sabbath days.
 Those were the good times of Christian fellowship, Christian love, hearing the Word of God, and singing the songs of Zion.
 If you know the Lord Jesus as your Savior, then you have had good times too that you can remember.
 Jesus is the same yesterday, and today, and forever.
 That is why David could say in verse five, Why art thou cast down, O my soul? and why art thou disquieted in me? hope thou in God.
 Once you take your eyes off your circumstances and your own feelings and turn again to the Lord, you will also be able to say, for I shall yet praise him for the help of his countenance.

 The Bible says in Psalms 42:6, O my God, my soul is cast down within me: therefore will I remember thee from the land of Jordan, and of the Hermonites, from the hill Mizar.
 David says, my soul is cast down.
 He is sorrowful, and he is spiritually depressed.
 He needs to be closer to the Lord and he needs a personal revival.
 David knows the spiritual principles of life, and that is why David says to the Lord, therefore will I remember thee.
-Think about Jesus: what Jesus is like, what Jesus taught, and what Jesus promised.
+Think about Jesus: what Jesus is like, what Jesus taught, what Jesus did on the cross, and what Jesus promised.
 That is the answer to spiritual depression.

 David is on the same theme in Psalms 42:7-8, Deep calleth unto deep at the noise of thy waterspouts: all thy waves and thy billows are gone over me.
 Yet the Lord will command his lovingkindness in the daytime, and in the night his song shall be with me, and my prayer unto the God of my life.
 David was suffering: without were fightings and within were fears.
 But David knew God the Almighty.
 David knew that everything in his life came from God.
 What David was suffering came from God, and so David said, all thy waves and thy billows are gone over me.
 That is what David was experiencing, but David looked to the future and this is what he saw: lovingkindness in the daytime, and in the night his song.
 God loves you and He will never stop loving you, and as long as you are on this earth, you will experience many manifestations of His great eternal love for you.
 That is what your future holds: Jesus loving you and proving to you that He loves you.
 If you know Jesus as your savior, then you should know that too.
 And then your future will also have singing for you.
 You can sing if you want to sing.
 That is one of the values of going to a church that sings the old spiritual gospel songs.
 Once you learn them, you can sing them in your heart to the Lord all day long any day of the year.
 One of the keys to true happiness and spirituality is to sing such songs often.
 That is why it says in Ephesians 5:19, Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.